 In Provence, there is a unique Christmas tradition to eat 13 desserts following the Christmas dinner: one for each Christ and his twelve apostles.
 Each of the desserts served varies a bit based on the region and particular family.
 Some common items include fougasse, the four beggars (almonds, raisins, dried figs and nuts), Cachat piquant, white and black nougat, calissons, pain d’épice, and of course, the Bûche de Noël.

 You’ll also find Santons, little clay figurines in nativity scenes.
 The literal translation of Santon is ‘little saint.’
-There’s an entire Foire aux Santons dedicated to these collectables in Marseille, this year from November 20th to January 2nd.
+There’s an entire Foire aux Santons dedicated to these collectables in Marseille, this year from November 19th through December 31st.

 Bordeaux: Christmas Markets in Wine Country